Easy to Difficult Bible Trivia Quiz

 Answer C: The Passion of Christ.

-The passion of Christ refers to the time from the Last Supper to the night of his crucifixion.
+The passion of Christ refers to the time from the Last Supper to the burial of Jesus.

 This is the time of Jesus' physical and emotional suffering, when he knew at the Last Supper the crucifixion was coming.